pele-python/mcpele/doc/index.rst

 researchers with little programming experience, without having to compromise on efficiency.
-Furthermore mcpele abstracts each element of a Monte Carlo simulation eliminating the need for frequent code rewriting that experienced Monte Carlo developers tipically go through, thus reducing the time required for the implementation of an idea and the occurrence of bugs.
+Furthermore mcpele abstracts each element of a Monte Carlo simulation eliminating the need for frequent code rewriting that experienced Monte Carlo developers typically go through, thus reducing the time required for the implementation of an idea and reducing the occurrence of bugs.

 .. figure:: diagram_fluid.png